saschaschramm/chatgpt/README.md

 | gpt-3.5-turbo-0301 | 4096 | Up to Sep 2021

 ### Vocabulary
 The ChatGPT models employ a distinct vocabulary compared to their predecessors.
-The models use a unique `cl100k_base` vocabulary with `100,000` tokens, where each token encodes an average of `3.7` characters in English.
+The models use a `cl100k_base` vocabulary with `100,000` tokens, where each token encodes an average of `3.7` characters in English.
 For a detailed analysis, see [vocab.ipynb](vocab.ipynb).

 Additionally, these models employ the [Chat Markup Language](https://github.com/openai/openai-python/blob/main/chatml.md).